juliogomez/devops/README.md

 THIS has to be the definition of __automagical__... so cool!!!

 On top of it, k3s also includes [traefik](https://traefik.io/) installed by default, so you don't need to install a bare-metal load-balancer, nor an ingress controller.
 Everything is included and ready for you to use!

+Note: traefik's default configuration will assign your ingress resource the IP address of your master node (ie. 192.168.1.100).

 ### Installing Kubernetes the _hard_ way